 - Avoid hyperlinks to third-party websites

 Spam and phishing emails often include hyperlinks to malicious websites.
 As a result, recipients may be hesitant to click on a hyperlink even in an email that appears legitimate.
 Similar to attachments, posting third-party hyperlinks to a University hosted website provides some measure of authenticity.

 - Consider sending Bulk Email to a public distribution list(s) when available

 Distribution lists, such as Andrew Mailman Mailing Lists, allow a user to create filters to better sort and manage their emails.
 In some cases, distribution lists also allow a user to customize how they receive emails.

-- Consider posting a copy of Bulk Emails on a University hosted website
+- Consider posting a copy of Bulk Emails on a well known University hosted website

 It is trivial to make an email appear to be an official announcement when in fact it is not.
-Posting a copy of the email to a University hosted website and including a hyperlink to this website adds an additional measure of authenticity.
+Posting a copy of the email to a well known University hosted website helps verify the authenticity of the email.
+The bulk e-mail should not include a hyperlink to this webpage.

 |1.1||09/17/2019||Laura Raderman||Updated to remove hyperlink advice|

 |1.2||09/04/2020||Joseph Magliocca||Updated to include how to securely use HTML format text in email|